...so often the answer!

 Milton Keynes: 01908 307075 | Northampton: 01604 460200 | Aylesbury: 01296 489231

-Sacroiliac joint syndrome also known as sacroiliac syndrome and sacroiliac joint sprain, is a common cause of back pain and is regularly treated in our chiropractic clinics.
+Sacroiliac joint syndrome also known as sacroiliac syndrome and sacroiliac joint sprain is a common cause of back pain and is treated regularly in our chiropractic clinics using specific chiropractic mobilisation and manipulation techniques, which has proven to work for hundreds of our patients.

-Even though the injury cause inflammation of the sacroiliac joint, it is not the same as sacroiliitis.
+Even though the injury causes inflammation of the sacroiliac joint, it is not the same as sacroiliitis.

 The sacroiliac (SI) joints are located on either side of the spine just below waist height.
 Looking from behind onto somebody's back you can see two dimples on either side just below the waist.
 That is where the SI joints are located.